 Seas are rising way faster than any time in past 2,800 years

-Sea levels on Earth are rising several times faster than they have in the past 2,800 years and are accelerating because of man-made global warming.
+Sea levels on Earth are rising.
+They are going up at a rate several times faster than they have in the past 2,800 years.
+They are accelerating because of man-made global warming.
 This is according to new studies.

-An international team of scientists dug into two dozen locations across the globe to chart gently rising and falling seas over centuries.
-Until the 1880s and the world's industrialization, the fastest seas rose was about 1 to 1.5 inches a century, plus or minus a bit.
+An international team of scientists dug into two dozen locations across the globe.
+They charted gently rising and falling seas over centuries.
+Until the 1880s and the world's industrialization, the fastest seas rose was about 1 to 1.5 inches a century.
+The rate is plus or minus a bit.
 During that time, global sea level really didn't get much higher or lower than 3 inches above or below the 2,000-year average.

 But in the 20th century, the world's seas rose 5.5 inches.
-Since 1993, the rate has soared to a foot per century.
-And two different studies, published in February in the journal Proceedings of the National Academy of Sciences, said that by 2100 that the world's oceans will rise between 11 to 52 inches.
+Since 1993, the rate has soared.
+It has been rising at a foot per century.
+A century is 100 years.
+And two different studies, published in February in the journal Proceedings of the National Academy of Sciences, said by 2100, the world's oceans will rise between 11 to 52 inches.
 The actual level will depend on how much heat-trapping gas Earth's industries and vehicles expel.

-"There's no question that the 20th century is the fastest," said Rutgers University's Bob Kopp.
-He is an earth and planetary sciences professor.
-He is lead author of the study that looked back at sea levels over the past three thousand years.
+"There's no question that the 20th century is the fastest," said Rutgers University earth and planetary sciences professor Bob Kopp.
+He is lead author of the study.
+It looked back at sea levels over the past three thousand years.
 "It's because of the temperature increase in the 20th century, which has been driven by fossil fuel use."

 To figure out past sea levels and rates of rise and fall, scientists engaged in a "geological detective story."
-That is how study co-author Ben Horton described it.
-He is a Rutgers marine scientist.
-The scientists went around the world looking at salt marshes and other coastal locations.
+That's according to study co-author Ben Horton.
+He is a marine scientist at Rutgers University.
+The school is in New Jersey.
+The researchers went around the world looking at salt marshes and other coastal locations.
 They used different clues to figure out what the sea level was at different times.
-They studied single cell organisms that are sensitive to salinity, mangroves, coral, sediments and other clues in cores, Horton said.
+They found single-cell organisms that are sensitive to salinity, mangroves, coral, sediments and other clues in cores, Horton said.
 On top of that, they checked their figures by easy markers.
 Those included the rise of lead with the start of the industrial age and isotopes only seen in the atomic age.

 Kopp and colleagues charted the sea level rise over the centuries.
-They saw Earth's sea level was on a downward trend until the industrial age.
+They saw Earth's sea level was on a downward trend.
+That was until the industrial age.

 And if seas continue to rise, as projected, another 18 inches of sea level rise is going to cause lots of problems and expense.
 That will be especially true with surge during storms, said study co-author Stefan Rahmstorf.
-He works at the Potsdam Institute for Climate Impact Research in Germany.
+He works at the Potsdam Institute for Climate Impact Research.
+It is in Germany.

 "There is such a tight relationship between sea level and temperature," Horton said.
 "I wish there wasn't.
 Then we wouldn't be as worried."